 We feel polycarbonate is the best greenhouse covering due to its performance in extreme climates like wind, hail, snow and extreme temperatures.
 Growing Spaces® offers two types of polycarbonate glazing for the Growing Dome® greenhouse kit to accommodate different climates.
 5-Wall glazing (16mm thick) is the standard for all our kits because it will perform well in all climates.
 Twin-Wall glazing (8mm thick) can be used if your average minimum winter temperature is 15 to 20 °F, or warmer (USDA climate zone 8b or warmer).
 Twin-Wall glazing is only available for the 15’, 18’, 22’, and 26’ Growing Dome kits.

 Our polycarbonate glazing is 100% recyclable and manufactured in the US and Mexico.
 Our kits have also been designed to reduce waste by optimizing the dimensions to match the polycarbonate sheets.
-In order to further minimize waste and lower the price, two of our domes have polycarbonate triangles with seams in them.
-The 18′ and 26′ Growing Domes are the only kits manufactured with glazing panels that have a few tip taped triangles.
+We also financially invested in a custom part that the manufacturers use in order to reduce extra waste when fabricating the polycarbonate.

 Side by Side Comparison

 |Gallina® Twin Wall||Gallina® Multi Wall||Macrolux® Multi Wall||Amerilux® Multi Wall|

 |Thickness||8mm or 5/16in||16mm or 5/8in||16mm or 5/8in||16mm or 5/8in|

 |Warranty||10 year pro-rated||10 year pro-rated||15 year*||15 year*|